What is MEP Engineering?

 M: Mechanical Engineering

-These systems interact to keep temperature and humidity within a range that provides comfort and health.
+- These systems keep the indoor temperature and humidity within a range that provides comfort and health.

-Mechanical installations operate at their best when equipment capacity is adequate; contrary to popular belief, over engineering brings many negative consequences.
-For example, oversized chillers and boilers tend to cycle rapidly, creating room temperature fluctuations and wearing down equipment at an accelerated pace.
+Mechanical installations operate at their best when equipment capacity is adequate.
+Contrary to popular belief, over engineering has many negative consequences.
+For example, oversized chillers and boilers tend to cycle rapidly, wearing down faster and causing indoor temperature variations.
 Another consequence of over engineering in mechanical systems is poor control of indoor humidity.

 - There are negative consequences when humidity falls outside this range for extended periods.
-For example, low humidity can irritate the skin and airways, while high humidity stimulates the growth of mold and bacteria.
+Low humidity can irritate the skin and airways, while high humidity stimulates the growth of mold and bacteria.

 E: Electrical Engineering